- In the Wild West, there were a lot of lands. The people who lived there were brave.

 - In Hollywood movies, it always ends happily.
 But in real life, things weren’t so good for the people living in the Wild West.

 During the Old West, the history, people, and culture of life in the Western United States are all part of the American Old West.
 It is usually defined as any time after the Civil War up until before 1900.
+Keep reading to learn more Wild West facts.

 The American Wild West happened in the Western United States.
 It happened early in the 19th century and lasted until 1920, when the Mexican Revolution ended.
 People were moving onto Native American land, but many conflicts erupted.